geekbozu/NintendoWiSpy/ReadMe.md

 - file: Image file name
 - width: Width to scale image to (optional)
 - height: height to scale image to (optional)

 #### stick:
+Shows a image based off of the Stick Location.
 ##### Available stick GCN:
 - joyStick cStick